Without a hook, yarn is useless. What does a beginner choose?

 - This type of yarn feels soft as you work, even more so after multiple washes

-Find out how a beginner crochet starter kit helps you advance your skills after exploring the best yarn.
+See how a beginner crochet starter kit advances your skills after exploring the best yarn.

 - Machine washable and dryable